explaingit

 TLDR

-A Python tool that converts voice in audio recordings to sound like a different person using retrieval-based AI, trainable on less than 10 minutes of audio.
+A Python tool that converts the voice in any audio recording to sound like a target speaker using a retrieval-based AI approach, requiring less than 10 minutes of training audio and supporting real-time conversion with ~170ms latency.

 Mindmap